Cervical intraepithelial neoplasia: Signs and symptoms

 HPV infection of the vulva and vagina can cause genital warts or be asymptomatic.

 Causes

 The cause of CIN is chronic infection of the cervix with HPV, especially infection with high-risk HPV types 16 or 18.
-It is thought that the high-risk HPV infections have the ability to inactivate tumor suppressor genes such as the p53 gene and the RB gene, thus allowing the infected cells to grow unchecked and accumulate successive mutations, eventually leading to cancer.
+It is thought that the high-risk HPV infections can inactivate tumor suppressor genes such as the p53 gene and the RB gene, thus allowing the infected cells to grow unchecked and accumulate successive mutations, eventually leading to cancer.

-Some groups of women have been found to be at a higher risk of developing CIN:
+Some groups of women are at a higher risk of developing CIN: